 School Dress Code Policy

 We take pride in the school uniform and expect students to wear it well as they are representing the whole Wantirna College community.
 School uniform is required on all school excursions unless otherwise notified in the written information pertaining to the excursion.
+School uniform is monitored daily and students who are out of uniform are required to bring a note from home.

 Students who attend school regularly perform develop better socially and academically.
 Regular attendance means teachers are more effectively able to provide students with feedback and are able to adapt the learning program to meet the indiviudal needs of the student.
 Students are also more connected to their community, develop important social skills and friendships, and are significantly more likely to graduate from secondary school, setting them up for a strong future.